 The result is a kind of "average MS-DRG," much like a report card grade is a weighted average of scores earned over the course of a quarter, semester, or year.
 And that's the CMI!

-In a future post, we'll explore who uses the CMI, and what it can say about your hospital.
+Next week, we'll explore who uses the CMI, and what it can say about your hospital.
 Stay tuned!

 Editor's Note: This post was originally published in May 2018 and has been updated for freshness, accuracy and comprehensiveness.